 Both exclusive and non-exclusive licenses under a registered trademark may be recorded against the concerned trademark registration.

-A license may be restricted to part of the goods or services for which the trademark is registered.
+A license may be restricted to part of the goods or services for which the trademark was registered.
 Likewise, a license under a trademark may be restricted as to its duration and/or the territory within which the trademark may be affixed by the licensee.

-As applies for assignments, a license under a trademark must be recorded in the Register for Caribbean Dutch Trademarks ("CariblEregister") in order to be effective against third parties.
+As applies for assignments, a license under a trademark must be recorded in the Trademark Register in order to be effective against third parties.
+The requirements for recordal of a license are similar to those for assignments.

-For the purpose of fulfilling the use requirement, the use by a licensee is equivalent to use by the owner of the trademark.
-Although the license, strictly speaking, does not have to be recorded in order to attribute the use of the licensee to the trademarkowner, it is nevertheless strongly recommended that the license will be recorded against the trademark registration.
+For the purpose of fulfilling the requirement for use of a trademark, the use by a licensee is equivalent to use by the owner of the trademark.
+Although the license, strictly speaking, probably need not have to be recorded in order to attribute the use by the licensee to the trademark owner, it is nevertheless strongly recommended that the license be recorded against the trademark registration.